Casper Tengstedt: Benfica

+Loan to Hellas Verona

+On 9 August 2024, Tengstedt joined Serie A side Hellas Verona on loan with an option to buy.
+A day later, he made his debut, scoring a goal in a 2–1 defeat against Cesena in the Coppa Italia.

 Feyenoord

-On 24 July 2025, Tengstedt joined Dutch side Feyenoord on a four year contract.
+On 24 July 2025, Tengstedt joined Dutch side Feyenoord on a four-year contract.
+Later that year, on 6 December, he scored his first goal for the club in a 6–1 victory over PEC Zwolle.

+Toulouse

+On 1 September 2026, Tengstedt signed for Ligue 1 club Toulouse.

 International career

 Tengstedt has represented Denmark at under-17, under-19 and under-21 youth levels.

 Personal life

 His father is Thomas Tengstedt, who was also a professional footballer.